WSLockhart/WSLockhart.github.io/physics.md

 * [Astrobites](https://astrobites.org/) - a blog on recent news and academic papers in astronomy
 * [The Einstein Papers](https://einsteinpapers.press.princeton.edu/)
 * [TASI video lectures](https://physicslearning.colorado.edu/tasi/)
-* [Physics Formulary](https://physics.illinois.edu/academics/graduates/physics-formulary.pdf) - a huge pdf of useful formulas organized by subject
+* [Physics Formulary](https://physics.illinois.edu/academics/graduates/physics-formulary.pdf) - a huge pdf of useful formulas, organized by subject
+* (TBA: a list of all the best physics textbooks!)

 ---